Comparison

 cmake-format supports a wider variety of config formats (Python files,

-all — its formatting is entirely opinionated.
+no config file at all — its formatting is entirely opinionated.

 Editor Integration